What’s your choice when it comes to gift basket wrapping? Watch this shrink wrapping for beginners video to see how easy shrink wrap is to apply.

 Cellophane is hard to work with.

-I started wrapping gift baskets with cellophane.
-At the time (in the 1990s), shrink wrapping machines were a huge expense.
+My design process began with wrapping gift baskets with cellophane.
+At the time (in the 1990s), shrink wrapping machines were a big expense.
 I did not want to spend $350 or more on a shrink wrapping system that took up lots of space and may not have been the best option for me in the long run.

 Once shrink wrap bags were introduced as an alternative to buying an expensive system, I purchased several bag sizes and was hooked on shrinking.